China's mighty Yangtze nears crest again, new floods feared

 Engorged with more heavy rains, China’s mighty Yangtze River is cresting again, bringing fears of further destruction

-BEIJING -- Engorged with more heavy rains, China’s mighty Yangtze River is cresting again, bringing fears of further destruction.
-The seasonal floods that already have left 141 people dead or missing have grown in force since last month.
+BEIJING -- Engorged with more heavy rains, China’s mighty Yangtze River is cresting again, bringing fears of further destruction as seasonal floods that already have left more than 140 people dead or missing have grown in force since last month.

-The official Xinhua News Agency said the rate of flow in the reservoir behind the dam would hit a record for the year on Friday night, at 55,000 square meters (almost 600,000 square feet) per second.
+The official Xinhua News Agency said the rate of flow in the reservoir behind the dam would hit a record for the year on Friday night, at 55,000 cubic meters (almost 600,000 cubic feet) per second.

+The inflow peaked on Saturday at 61,000 cubic meters per second, before easing to 46,000 by Sunday night, Xinhua later reported.

-Rivers in the Yangtze system have broken their banks in places, and in Hubei, a helicopter was used to drop stones into the breach to block the inrushing waters.
+Rivers in the Yangtze system have broken their banks in places.
+A helicopter was used to drop stones into a breach to block the inrushing waters in Hubei.

+Crews were dispatched with poles to probe waterlogged embankments for weakness and thousands of sandbags were being filled in preparation for more breaches that would need to be swiftly closed.

+Water rose to the level of first-floor windows in exposed ancient towns and crops were completely inundated around vast Poyang Lake, a network of waterways that empty into the Yangtze below Wuhan.

 Flooding since the beginning of the month has forced evacuations of around 1.8 million people in 24 provinces, mainly in southern China.
 Direct losses attributed to flooding are estimated at more than 49 billion yuan ($7 billion), according to the Ministry of Emergency Management.